-ILC funding will be aimed at projects that can demonstrate a commitment to the active inclusion of people with disability in their communities.
+ILC funding is aimed at projects that can demonstrate a commitment to the active inclusion of people with disability in their chosen communities.

 What activities might attract ILC funding?

 ILC is all about inclusion.
 People with disability want to participate and contribute just like everyone else.
 There are a range of activities that you could do to encourage inclusion.
 The NDIA are particularly focussed on projects that build the capacity of people with disability who don’t have an NDIS package, and projects that deliver meaningful and measurable change for these groups.
 Read the NDIA’s new approach to ILC here for a more comprehensive understanding.

 Does my ILC activity have to be for people with an NDIS plan?